Kandi Burruss: Xscape

 Prior to joining Xscape, LaTocha Scott had been performing with a group called Precise.
 While attending Tri-Cities performing arts high school in East Point, Georgia, Scott's sister Tamika met Kandi Burruss.
 The three began singing together and recruited a fourth member, Tamera Coggins, though her time with the group was short-lived.
 Soon Tameka "Tiny" Cottle was asked to audition for the girls, and Xscape was officially formed.
 After the group's major debut performance at BET's Teen Summit in 1992, the girls were introduced to record executive Ian Burke, who later became the group's manager.
 Xscape soon caught the attention of Jermaine Dupri, who later signed the group to his recording label So So Def Recordings.

 On October 12, 1993, the group released their debut album, Hummin' Comin' at 'Cha.
 The album peaked at number seventeen the U.S. Billboard 200 and number three on the Top R&B Albums chart.
 It was a critical and commercial success, certified platinum within a year, and launched two top ten singles.

 After their debut album's success, Xscape released their second studio album, Off the Hook, in 1995.
 The album eventually went platinum.

 Their third and final studio album Traces of My Lipstick debuted at twenty-eight on the Billboard 200 and at six on the Hot R&B/Hip-Hop album chart; over a million copies were sold in the U.S. After Traces of My Lipstick, LaTocha Scott initially left the group to pursue a solo career.
 The ladies soon regrouped and made appearances on the Big Momma's House and Hardball soundtracks, before going on another hiatus until 2005.

-In 2017, TV One had planned to produce an unauthorized movie about Xscape which Kandi Burruss did not want to happen against her and the group's wishes.
-She called other band members to discuss starting a show of their own.
-The show was named Xscape: Still Kickin' It, and set as a four-episode miniseries.
-On November 5, 2017, the show premiered on BravoTV.
+In 2017, TV One had planned to produce an unauthorized movie about Xscape.
+Kandi called the other band members to discuss starting a show of their own.
+The show was named Xscape: Still Kickin' It, and set as a four-episode miniseries, which premiered on BravoTV on November 5, 2017.
 Before Kandi could rejoin the group, she wanted an apology from band member Tamika Scott, who claimed in a 2007 interview that Burruss broke up the group by sleeping with their label head Jermaine Dupri and his father, Michael Mauldin.
 Kandi wanted an apology for the false statement that Scott told regarding Mauldin, but did confirm that she and Dupri had been involved (though Burruss claims that wasn't the reason why the group broke up).
 Burruss received an apology from Scott on stage during a concert in Detroit in 2017.